 The right type of roofing sealant depends on your other roofing materials.
-Products that work with copper may not work with slate, for example, so the easiest way to figure out what makes sense for your roof is finding a great contractor in your area and getting personalized advice for your roof.
+Products that work with copper may not work with slate, for example, so the easiest way to figure out what makes sense for your roof is to find a great contractor in your area and get personalized advice for your roof.

 Contractors can apply roofing sealant without replacing your whole roof, so this is a great thing to look into if you want to protect an existing roof.

 Self-Adhesive Waterproof Underlayment